devansh9011/Random-Password-generator/README.md

 # Random-Password-generator
 ## Aim :-
 To generate a random password for the user as per his requirements.
+Which inturn will help to protect him from dictionary attack.

 ## Features :-
 (1) User can control which character set he wants to include in the password.